"Jan-Peter makes the complex simple and actionable"

 I am the author of the book Simplifying - realizing projects without hassle, which was nominated (top 5) for best Management book of the Year in 2014 in the Netherlands.
 My motivation for writing this book was that I've seen a lot of avoidable hassle and complexity in projects and organizations.
 In my opinion we can realize lots of great ideas much more simply.
 You can find more info and an English summary to download at versimpelen.info/english

-I just finishes writing a second book, about StoryDoing, together with my friend and colleague Ron van Gils.
-It will be a practical do-it-yourself book that helps professionals and organizations to be successful and meaningful at the same time.
+My second book, StoryDoing for organizations, I wrote together with my friend and colleague Ron van Gils.
+It is a practical do-it-yourself book that helps professionals and organizations to be successful and meaningful at the same time.
 It's about making a difference, walking your talk and telling your story by doing it!
-Although in Dutch, www.storydoing.nl gives you some hints.
+On the page storydoing.nl/english you find a quick overview of the model we created.

 Jan-Peter as... well, himself